ECE-196/docs/content/tutorials/Fernando_tutorial.md

 in this challenge.
 There is no need to go into detail as a separation document should be prepared to explain more in depth about the technical skills

+- Ensure you now how the polarity of an LED light works.
+The Cathode, the short end, will be connected to ground, the anode, the longer head, will be connected to power.
+- If you are using a different LED, make sure you have the right resistor value to prevent the LED from burning out

 ## Components